Emma Tappin BSc (Hons), MSc, MBA, Dip. Res., PgCHE, SFHEA

-Emma is responsible for postgraduate taught courses across the five departments within the University College.
-She is also responsible for a Personal Development Programme for research students undertaking PhDs.
+Emma is an experienced lecturer and industry trainer who has held several management roles within the insitution.
+Most recently she was responsible for postgraduate taught courses across the five departments within the University.
+She has also held responsibility for the PhD Personal Development Programme for research.

 Harper Adams University supports OpenFields, the online land-based library.